-So the Zeiss Victory 10x54s look and feel more like typical 50mm binoculars – lighter, shorter and more comfortable to hold than my Swaro 15x56 SLCs, with a balance point closer to centre that brings the focuser more easily to hand.
-The 10x54 HTs don’t have the two-part bridge of a Swarovski EL or a Nikon EDG, but the short bridge design allows you to get your hand comfortably around those flared barrels just the same.
-These are a really comfy binocular to hold.
+So the Zeiss Victory 10x54s look and feel more like typical 50mm binoculars – lighter, shorter and more comfortable to hold than Swarovski’s old 15x56 SLC Neu, with a balance point closer to centre that brings the focuser more easily to hand.
+The 10x54 HTs have a short bridge design that allows you to hold near the focuser, or get your hand comfortably around those flared barrels for maximum stability.

-External build quality is generally good, but showier than the workmanlike Victory FLs.
-The bridge of the Victory HTs is metal, unlike the FLs, but the finish on that exposed metal isn’t quite as uniform as it is on the Swarovski, Leica and even Nikon premium binos I’ve seen recently.
+External build quality is generally decent, but showier than the workmanlike Victory FLs.
+The bridge of the Victory HTs is metal, unlike the FLs, but the finish on that exposed metal isn’t quite as uniform as it is on the best.

 The armour has a novel two-texture finish, with the heavier texture where your hands go.
-The armour is thicker than my Swarovski SLCs too, but finish is slightly poorer with more noticeable seams.
+The armour is thicker than my Swarovski’s, but again finish is poorer with more noticeable seams.
 It’s a trivial point perhaps, but the shiny smooth section attracts finger-prints and nail-marks and I’m not sure I like the fussy styling of the two-texture armour, especially around the barrels.

-Overall, design and ergonomics are first rate, but external build-quality isn’t quite as good as the best – a familiar theme with recent Zeiss bincoulars.
+Overall, design and ergonomics are first rate, but external build-quality isn’t as good as the best – a familiar theme with recent Zeiss binoculars.

 Zeiss armour and body are thicker than Swarovski’s, objectives more deeply recessed.